amized/react-sequencer/README.md

 ## Overview

 React sequencer lets you perform complex animations easily by tying them to a time-sequenced set of states.
-The simplest usage is to wrap your component with the `withSequencer` HOC, which will inject the sequencer state into your component.
+The simplest usage is to implement the `SequencerWrapper` component, which will pass the sequencer state into a render function.

 You first define a set of steps for your sequence as tuples of names and durations: